ajueid/CosmiXs/README.md

     * `set nevents 10000`
     * `set msdm 1000`

-## Correct setup for the VINCIA Antenna shower
+## Setup for the VINCIA Antenna shower

 * Parameters to select the VINCIA shower with full-fledged electroweak corrections
     * `PartonShowers:model   = 2`